 For digestive upset, it can be combined with chamomile, hops or meadowsweet.
 (4)

 7. First Aid

 One drop of lemon balm essential oil diluted in 1¼ teaspoons of carrier can help soothe bug bites and bee stings.
-You can also use a poultice made from fresh leaves – step-by-step instructions are in the recipe section below.
+You can also use a poultice made from fresh leaves – you’ll find step-by-step instructions in the recipe section below.